protein family classification with nlp

-proteins image source: DeepMind blog article
+proteins image from the DeepMind blog

-Amino acids
+amino acids

 Glycine (G)Alanine (A)Proline (P)Valine (V)Leucine (L)